Formation of Galactic Disks I: Why Did the Milky Way's Disk Form Unusually Early?: Galactic Disk Formation in TNG50

 Interestingly, a similar dichotomy between early- and late-spin-up galaxies is also clear in the scatter of $\vrot$ shown in the bottom panels.
-Early-spin-up galaxies exhibit elevated scatter of $\vrot$ ($\sim 250\text{--}350\kms$) for low-metallicity ([Fe/H] $<-1$) stars older than $\sim$10 Gyr, corresponding to the pre-spin-up epoch.
-For higher metallicity and younger stars, the scatter drops to $\sim 100\text{--}200\kms$.
+Early-spin-up galaxies exhibit elevated scatter of $\vrot$ ($\sim 250\text{--}350\kms$; calculated as a 5--95 interpercentile range for direct comparison with the \citetalias{bk22} results) for low-metallicity ([Fe/H] $<-1$) stars older than $\sim$10 Gyr, corresponding to the pre-spin-up epoch.
+For higher-metallicity and younger stars, the scatter drops to $\sim 100\text{--}200\kms$.
 The overall magnitude of the scatter in $\vrot$ and its dependence on metallicity is in a broad agreement with the observations of \citetalias{bk22} shown with the black dashed line.
 The late-spin-up galaxies, in contrast, generally exhibit elevated scatter down to ages $\lesssim 5$ Gyr and solar metallicity, although there are several exceptions where late-spin-up galaxies show a scatter in $\vrot$ similar to the early-spin-up sample.
-Overall, $\vrot$ scatter shows the reverse behavior compared to the median $\vrot$: it is high early on and decreases shortly after the disk spin-up, at $\sim 0.3$ dex higher [Fe/H] than the spin-up value.
+Overall, the $\vrot$ scatter shows the reverse behavior compared to the median $\vrot$: it is high early on and decreases shortly after the disk spin-up, at $\sim 0.3$ dex higher [Fe/H] than the spin-up value.